dawnenakey/sonzoSLR/ADVANCED_SIGN_SPOTTING_README.md

 ## Implementation Details from the Paper

 ### Dictionary Structure
-The paper uses a dictionary of 1,000 British Sign Language (BSL) vocabulary items:
+The paper uses a dictionary of 1,000 American Sign Language (ASL) vocabulary items:

 ```
 D = {(D_i, g_i)}_{i=1}^{1000}